-Shettima, Not Tinubu, To Lead Nigeria’s Delegation to 79th UN General Assembly
+Shettima, not Tinubu, to Lead Nigeria’s Delegation To 79th UN General Assembly

 At UNGA 79, Shettima will deliver Nigeria’s national statement to the General Assembly, attend important sideline events, and hold bilateral meetings.

-The high-level General Debate, with the theme “Leaving no one behind: Acting together for the advancement of peace, sustainable development and human dignity for present and future generations,” will run from Tuesday, September 24, through Saturday, September 28, 2024.
+The high-level General Debate themed “Leaving no one behind: Acting together for the Advancement of Peace, Sustainable Development and Human Dignity for Present and Future Generations,” will run from Tuesday, September 24, through Saturday, September 28, 2024.